mmilano/SidePanelCollapse/README.md

 # Introduction

 The [Bootstrap Collapse][BS-collapse] component is typically used to show and hide content in a vertical manner, collapsing up and down.

-While developing a project site, I wanted to add a vertical full-window navigation sidebar.
+While developing a site, I wanted to add a vertical full-window navigation sidebar.
 I was already using Bootstrap, so I thought that maybe I could use the existing component to make the navigation bar instead of adding another code package to the project or writing something new.
 (Of course, what I ended up writing is this library, so maybe this became a rabbit hole...)

 Initial experiments did not work.
 But – it turns out that it is possible.